se-beast-ian/hps1/README.md

 ### Why the need for this

 Picture this: Shared working space; Code fails.
 You might want to scream something ?
-Does it start with the letter F ?
 Cursing is frowned upon - in the best of cases - so why not do it in style ?

 ### Which style?